 Our intellectual property consists of issued patents and pending patent applications related to our product candidates and other proprietary technology which cover compositions of matter, methods of use, combinations with other glaucoma products, formulations, polymorphs and the protection of the optic nerve.
 For trabodenoson, the composition patents are scheduled to expire in 2025 and 2026, in Europe and the United States, respectively.
-See "Business- Intellectual Property" included in our Annual Report on Form 10-K for the year ended December 31, 2014, for further information about our issued patents and patent applications.
+The trabodenoson polymorph US patent is scheduled to expire in 2033.
+See "Business-Intellectual Property" included in this Annual Report on Form 10-K for the year ended December 31, 2015, for further information about our issued patents and patent applications.